nicolasparada/go-errs/README.md

 )
 ```

+You can use `errors.Is` to check for the error group, which are exposed in the package.

-You can use `errors.As` to check if your error is of type `errs.Error` so you can extract the error kind.
+Or you can use `errors.As` to check if your error is of type `errs.Error` so you can extract the error kind as well.

 ```go
 package main